Language: EN

 • Add the values of the two registers.

-• Store the result in a memory location assigned to the result variable.
+• Store the result in a memory location assigned for the variable result.

-It is important to note that this is a simplified representation and may vary depending on the microprocessor and architecture used.
+It is worth noting that this is a simplified representation and may vary depending on the microprocessor and architecture used.

-At each step of the translation from the addition operator to microprocessor instructions, operations are being performed at the level of bits and internal processor registers to carry out the addition efficiently.
+At each step of the translation of the operator + to microprocessor instructions, bit-level operations and internal processor registers are being performed to carry out the addition.

-However, these low-level details are usually hidden from the programmer, as they are taken care of by the compiler and the operating system.
+However, these low-level details are usually hidden from the programmer, as they are handled by the compiler and the operating system.